PinkP4nther/SSLRelay-lib/README.md

 Then use this library to continuously rewrite or display decrypted network traffic.

 This library now supports continuous TCP sessions. | 09/02/2021\
-Fixed stream threads becoming locked when an abrupt shutdown of the TCP stream occurs. | 09/13/2021\
+Fixed stream threads becoming locked when an abrupt shutdown of the TCP stream occurs. | 09/13/2021

-========\
-Fix race condition where streams coming from up/down stream at same time can cause desync of master and stream threads | TODO\
+Fix race condition where streams coming from up/down stream at same time can cause desync of master and stream threads | TODO

 More updates/ideas to come..
 I think..